Erias Lukwago: Work experience

 On 20 May 2011, Lukwago was sworn in as Lord Mayor of Kampala for a five-year term.
 In 2016 he was sworn in for his second term.
-On 26 May 2021, he swore in for his third term as the Lord Mayor of Kampala Capital City.
+On 26 May 2021, he was sworn in for his third term as the Lord Mayor of Kampala Capital City.

+On the 2nd of September 2025, Lukwango announced that he will return to contest for Kampala Lord mayorship in the 2026 electoral race.

 Personal life

 Erias Lukwago is married to Zawedde Lubwama Lukwago and they have six children including twins.
 He has in the past been a member of the Democratic Party in Uganda, although in the 2011 elections he ran as an independent.
 On 28 July 2020, he officially joined the Forum for Democratic Change, (FDC) political party.